 When I moved to Indianapolis, I was lucky enough to be offered a position working with Linda George and Kathy Farinas.
 While I knew very little about asbestos, I quickly learned how deadly it was, and the devastation it could cause for those who worked with it.
 The first client I had the honor to meet passed away the very next day from mesothelioma.
 That experience helped solidify just how important my job is, and how serious my responsibility.
 While I can never give someone back their health, or bring back a loved one, I can hopefully make things just a little bit easier for our clients going forward.

 Since becoming licensed in Indiana in 2005, I’ve worked on all manner of cases, including the firm’s asbestos, toxic tort, and personal injury cases.
 I often focus on the legal aspects of our clients’ cases, making sure we know every detail of the law so that we can best represent our clients’ interests.
+I have appeared and/or written the arguments for numerous cases before the Indiana Court of Appeals and Indiana Supreme Court, including Myers v.
+Crouse Hinds, General Electric vs. Geyman, Erwin v.
+Roe, Gill v.
+Evansville Sheet Metal, and Myers v.
+Bremen Casting.
+In all of these cases, companies sought to avoid responsibility for injuries they caused.
+But in each case, the Court of Appeals or Supreme Court sided with George & Farinas’ clients, recognizing companies’ responsibilities for the dangers they create.

-My goal for our clients is always to maximize your recovery in an honest, ethical, and timely manner.
+My goal for our clients is always to maximize their recovery in an honest, ethical, and timely manner.
 I understand the difficulties and traumas clients face, and the stress a lawsuit can bring.
 I believe it’s my job not just to know the law, but to help and counsel injured clients and their families during difficult times.

 - Michigan - 1999